List of fatal dog attacks in Austria: Law changes after incidents

 Vienna 2018: Following the death of a 17-month-old boy named Waris, who was attacked while taking a walk with his grandparents and later died in hospital, the law was changed in the same year.
 The owner of the Rottweiler was intoxicated while walking the dog.
-On October 10, 2018, the then city councillor Ulli Sima (SPÖ) presented the 11th amendment to the Vienna Animal Wellfare Act together with the Chief of Police Gerhard Pürstl.
-On November 29, 2018, the amendment to the Vienna Animal Wellfare Act was passed.
+On October 10, 2018, the then city councillor Ulli Sima (SPÖ) presented the 11th amendment to the Vienna Animal Welfare Act together with the Chief of Police Gerhard Pürstl.
+On November 29, 2018, the amendment to the Vienna Animal Welfare Act was passed.

 The following amendments were adopted (selection):